djleeds/code-callout/README.md

 ## Quick Example

-Here's a snippet of HTML demonstrating how you can create a callout.
+Here's a snippet of HTML demonstrating how you can create a callout using Github gists.
 Naturally, this assumes you've already loaded in both jQuery and the Code Callout plugin.

 ```html
 <!-- Notice the Gist script is wrapped with a div tag that we can target by id. -->